GoogleCloudPlatform/puppet-google-compute/README.md

   you create the resource.
 This field can be set only at resource creation time.

-##### `gateway_address`

-  The gateway address for default routes to reach destination addresses outside this subnetwork.
-This field can be set only at resource creation time.

 ##### `ip_cidr_range`

+Required.
 The range of internal addresses that are owned by this subnetwork.
   Provide this property when you create the subnetwork.
 For example, 10.0.0.0/8 or 192.168.0.0/16.
 Ranges must be unique and non-overlapping within a network.
 Only IPv4 is supported.

 ##### `name`

+Required.
 The name of the resource, provided by the client when initially creating the resource.
 The name must be 1-63 characters long, and comply with RFC1035.
 Specifically, the name must be 1-63 characters long and match the regular expression `[a-z]([-a-z0-9]*[a-z0-9])?` which